-The midwifery team who will care for you during pregnancy and afterwards, are still here to look after you.
+The midwifery team who will care for you during pregnancy and afterwards, are here to look after you.

 If you have just found out you are pregnant you will need a booking appointment with your midwife.
+Depending on which is your local hospital the referral method may be different.

 Pregnancy appointments are essential health care for the wellbeing of yourself and your baby.